 There are so many terrifying stories out there about the IRS that it’s hard to know what is true and what is not.
 If you are behind on paying your taxes, there are some important things you need to know.

-First, the IRS will send you or your spouse notices in the regular mail that notifying you of their intentions to collect a tax debt and potentially by wage garnishment.
+First, the IRS will send you or your spouse notices in the regular mail that notifying you of their intentions to collect a tax liability and potentially by wage garnishment.
 So you should never be surprised about an IRS wage garnishment before it takes place.
 You should also know that there are a number of ways to proactively avoid wage garnishment.
 A few options include setting up a tax payment plan with the IRS or to work out a settlement agreement, both of these options can help you avoid the unpleasantness of a wage garnishment.
+Although it’s more difficult, there are also ways to stop a wage garnishment once it’s in place.

 You are likely wondering whether the IRS can garnish your spouse’s wages.
 That depends on several factors.

 When Can the IRS Garnish My Spouse’s Wages?

 The IRS can always garnish your spouse’s wages if you are married and filing jointly.
 The IRS can and likely will garnish both of your wages in that situation.
 If you and your spouse are married and filing separately, the IRS cannot garnish your spouse’s wages.
 However, when one person’s wages are garnished, this will inevitably affect the financial stability of the other spouse.

 In addition, the IRS cannot garnish a spouse’s wages for taxes that were accrued before the marriage took place.
 For instance, if you owe money in taxes from five years ago, but you got married one year ago, your spouse can’t be garnished for any taxes that accrued before one year ago, assuming you filed a joint tax return this year.